 Budget control is one advantage to adopt on-premise storage, but there are always spendings you need to take care of.
-Remember to consider other expenses like drive replacement fee, electricity fee, and IT maintenance fee.
+Remember to consider other expenses like drive replacement fees, electricity fees, and IT maintenance fees.
 Make your calculation to see which cost you less.

 When you have your data in the cloud, you may want to know one thing: Is someone using your data secretly?
 Make sure to check the privacy statement of your cloud storage providers.
 In principle, each cloud storage vendor has its cloud privacy statement, carefully read the announcement, and make sure that it is acceptable.

 For on-premise storage, you have full control of your data, and everything can be private, and the data is for your usage only.
 The Storage device should provide privacy control functions such as access control, log, and data encryption.